-When Maddalena Zanoni left the corporate food world to start her own business making non-alcoholic drinks to pair with food, in Trentino, Italy, sommeliers were not interested in what she had to say.
+When Maddalena Zanoni left the corporate food world to start her own business in Trentino, Italy, making non-alcoholic drinks to pair with food, sommeliers were not interested in what she had to say.
 Chefs at the country’s best restaurants, on the other hand, saw that Zanoni could potentially help them solve a problem.

 “I was writing to restaurants on Instagram and they were immediately responding… they wanted to have non-alcoholic drinks that would be gastronomic and at the level of their food,” she says.